NSJTeo/East-Vancouver-Radio/README.md

 "I'm too broke for Airtime.pro & Shoutcast.
 I'm too dumb to deploy Icecast on Windows." - Me

 This project will allow you to run a local Node.js-based radio-streaming server: all you gotta do is import your music, install some dependencies and voila.
 There's also a little Windows 95/98-themed client I made for exploring the server's current functionality.
 The client has a socket.io-based chat room and basic file management system (upload & delete).
-Currently the chat log is based on JSON, which means it gets overwhelmed pretty easy.
-My next step is to move this over to MongoDB.
-Wish me luck!
+This version of the app uses JSON to store chat data (the real deal uses MongoDB).

 You can visit a demo [here](http://sleepy-dusk-99333.herokuapp.com/).
 I'm on the free-tier so please excuse the slow startup.